Tariffs in the second Trump administration: July–September 2025

-Trump notified foreign governments of adjustments to their "reciprocal" tariff rates in a series of letters.
+Trump notified foreign governments of adjustments to their Liberation Day tariffs rates in a series of letters.
 In one letter to Brazil, he threatened a 50% tariff while denouncing charges against Jair Bolsonaro, an ally facing trial for the 2022 Brazilian coup plot.
-On July 30, Trump declared Brazil’s actions a US "national emergency" and imposed an additional 40% tariff on top of a 10% "reciprocal" tariff.
+On July 30, Trump declared Brazil's actions a US "national emergency" and imposed an additional 40% tariff on top of a 10% "reciprocal" tariff.